master255/SimplyServer/README.md

 This part very important for users because this can improve download speed in many times.
 Features:
  - scan folders and calculate TTH hash
- - save result to CSV file
+ - save result to XML file
- - remove first folders for security reason
+ - run in background: /scan
+ - rescan files if size was changed
+ - compress saved xml file